lsst-dm/dmtn-138/index.rst

 Conclusion
 ~~~~~~~~~~

-In conclusion, these are some thoughts and directions we are going.
+In conclusion, in this proposal we feel that Stackvana can drastically
-Stackvana can drastically simplify user installation in the case of
+simplify user installation in the case of consuming official releases.
-consuming official releases.
-The toolset approach can provide developers
+The toolset approach can provide developers the flexibility they need
-flexibility they need with eups and play nicely with CI.
-We must support
+with eups and play nicely with CI.
+We should support both with new
-both.
+conda environments and some modest changes to lsst-build and eups.
+In both cases, switching to conda-forge for third-party dependencies
+and compilers should improve compatibility for both newer and older
+operating systems, while keeping LSST software up-to-date with
+external software.

 Footnotes
 ^^^^^^^^^